ryanlapeyre/CS4330FinalProject/InterfacesOrProtocols.md

 # C#
 Much like Java, C# has intefaces.
 An interface is a list of methods that a class must implement in Java, which is almost the same as it is in C#.
-A key difference is that interfaces can also apply to structs in C#, which cannot be done in Java as structs do not exists.
+A key difference is that interfaces can also apply to structs in C#, which cannot be done in Java as structs do not exist in that language.
+To use an interface, you first must initialize it as an interface, and give it a name and data type that it takes in.
+Within that interface, you then define the interface you wish the class/struct to implement.
+You use the ":" and the name of the data type parameter it takes in, shoudl it need one.

+    interface IEquatable<T>
+    {
+        bool Equals(T obj);
+    }

+    public class Car : IEquatable<Car> //replace class with struct for the struct version {
+        public string Make {get; set;}
+        public string Model { get; set; }
+        public string Year { get; set; }

+        // Implementation of IEquatable<T> interface
+        public bool Equals(Car car)
+        {
+            if (this.Make == car.Make &&
+                this.Model == car.Model &&
+                this.Year == car.Year)
+            {
+                return true;
+            }
+            else
+                return false;
+        }
+    }